Metro Ligero: Line ML-4

-A tramway is also proposed for the southern suburb of Valdemoro, which would connect the Cercanías railway station and the Infanta Elena Hospital.
-Both were expected to open by 2011.

-Lines ML-2 and ML-3 are expected to be extended from Colonia Jardín to Aluche by 2020.

 Rolling stock

 The three Metro Ligero lines are operated by a fleet of 70 low-floor Alstom Citadis model 302 trams.
 Unlike the Madrid Metro, trams operate on the right.
 The trams have a maximum speed of 70 km/h and are capable of carrying 200 passengers, 54 seated.
 They are currently assembled into 30 m train-sets, but are designed so that they can be expanded to 45 m in the future.

 The Citadis 302 model as used on the Metro Ligero is similar to those used by the Parla Tram in the southern suburb of Parla.
 However, those used on the Metro Ligero are painted red and blue, while the trams used in Parla are lime green.

 Car 153 was loaned to Buenos Aires starting in 2008 for use on the Tranvía del Este demonstration tram service at Puerto Madero.

 In May 2009, six (165-170) were sold to TransAdelaide for use on the Glenelg line in Adelaide, Australia.
 In December 2017, Adelaide received a further three (150, 154, 155).